 If you intend to cosplay at San Japan but don’t plan to enter in the Cosplay Show, it is perfectly allowed to just show up at San Japan.
 Cosplayers are not required to enter the Cosplay Show.
 There is no age limit to enter the Cosplay Contest

 The Cosplay Show will be located at the Lila Cockrell Theatre in 2014.
-The stage is 113 feet wide and 60 feet deep.
+The stage is 113 feet wide and there will be 25 feet behind it with a curtain drop.
 However, don’t plan to do anything extravagant with a stage that large as we will be updating our rules.